Hori-san to Miyamura-kun: TV series

 A 13-episode anime television series adaptation of Daisuke Hagiwara's Horimiya was announced on September 17, 2020.
 The series was animated by CloverWorks and directed by Masashi Ishihama, with Takao Yoshioka handling series' composition, Haruko Iizuka designing the characters, and Masaru Yokoyama composing the series' music.
 It aired from January 10 to April 4, 2021, on Tokyo MX and other channels.
 The opening theme song is "Iro Kōsui" (色香水) performed by Yoh Kamiyama, while the ending theme song is "Yakusoku" (約束) performed by Friends.

-Funimation licensed the series outside Asia and streamed it on its website in North America, the British Isles, Mexico, and Brazil, in Europe through Wakanim, and in Australia and New Zealand through AnimeLab.
+Funimation licensed the series and streamed it on its website in North America, the British Isles, Mexico, and Brazil, in Europe through Wakanim, and in Australia and New Zealand through AnimeLab.
 On February 5, 2021, Funimation announced that the series would be receiving an English dub, which premiered the next day.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
 Medialink has licensed the series in Southeast Asia and South Asia, and streamed it on Bilibili only in Southeast Asia.
 The company later began streaming the first episode on their Ani-One YouTube channel for a limited time, from February 13 to March 15, 2021.
 They also licensed the anime to Animax Asia for TV airing.

-Episode list
+A second anime series, titled Horimiya: Piece, was announced at AnimeJapan on March 25, 2023.
+It features stories from the manga that were not adapted in the previous anime.
+The series aired from July 1 to September 23, 2023.
+The opening theme song is "Shiawase" (幸せ) performed by Omoinotake, while the ending theme song is "URL" performed by Ami Sakaguchi.
+Crunchyroll streamed the series under the title Horimiya: The Missing Pieces.